Coronavirus (COVID-19): Staying Safe in School During the Pandemic

 What Safety Steps Can Help?

 No safety measure is 100% effective.
 But these steps done together offer many layers of protection:

 - Vaccination: The COVID-19 vaccines are proven to prevent serious illness, hospitalization, and death.
-They are safe and effective, and are recommended for kids 12 and older and all adults.
+They are safe and effective, and are recommended for kids 6 months and older and all adults.
 Booster shots are recommended for adults and kids age 5 years and older.
 Everyone who is eligible should get the COVID-19 vaccine and booster shot as soon as possible.

 - Keeping clean: Washing hands well and often with soap and water or using hand sanitizer is always a good idea.
 So is covering coughs and sneezes with a tissue or the inside of an elbow when not wearing a mask.

 - For kids who feel sick: Children who have a fever or any other signs of illness should test for COVID-19 and stay home until they feel better.
-Ask the doctor if your child needs a COVID-19 test.
 Kids who test positive for the coronavirus should isolate at home according to public health guidelines.

-- For kids who feel well and have no known exposure: Some schools will offer screening to test healthy people regularly for the virus.
+- For kids who feel well and have no known exposure: Some schools have offered screening to test healthy people regularly for the virus.
 Screening means testing people who feel healthy and have no known exposure to the virus, to see if they have been infected without realizing it.
-This important safety measure lets schools identify outbreaks and take steps to stop the spread as early as possible.
+This can help schools identify outbreaks and take steps to stop the spread as early as possible.
 While most schools may not screen routinely, some might if there is a high rate of COVID-19 infections in the community.
 Schools may screen some student groups at higher risk for infection, such as athletes, band or choir members, or theater groups.
 Or they might choose to screen before large events like a prom, or after students return from breaks.